Jack B. Newton: Awards and recognition

-Jack led solar eclipse expeditions to Oaxaca (Mexico), Baker Lake, Nunavut, Brańsk, Poland, Baja California, and Indonesia.
+Jack made solar eclipse expeditions to Oaxaca (Mexico), Baker Lake, Nunavut, Brańsk, Poland, Baja California, and Indonesia.
 In 1986, he led a group of 300 amateur astronomers to Peru to view Halley's Comet.

 Documentary

-Jack is the subject of the 2023 documentary "Jack Newton's Journey to the Stars".
-It includes interviews with him and covers the history of his telescope and camera innovations.
+A 2023 documentary entitled, "Jack Newton's Journey to the Stars", including interviews with him, covered the history of his telescope and camera innovations.

 Public outreach

 The devotion of Jack and his wife, Alice, by promoting astronomy education with night and day telescope sessions for guests at the Osoyoos Observatory B&B was recognized over 23 years by new and repeat visitors.

 Newton's photography and writing were published in numerous issues of Astronomy magazine, in Skynews (Canada), and in Sterne und Weltraum - the journal of the German Max Planck Institute.
 In July 2003 and February 2009 issues, Astronomy published several of Newton's remarkable astrophotographs, calling the selections, "A mix of solar and deep-sky images taken by a master".

 In 2007, one of his solar images was used for the lead-in to the science section in Life: Platinum Edition Anniversary Collection—70 Years of Extraordinary Photography (ISBN 1-933405-17-1).

 His solar images appeared in National Geographic's 2004 special edition entitled Exploring Space - The Universe in Pictures, Time Inc.'s Life - the Year in Pictures (2003 and 2004), and in Sky & Telescopes 2004 Beautiful Universe issue.
 His astrophotographs have appeared in the Audubon Field Guide to the Night Sky, and in Nightwatch, an astronomy book by Terence Dickinson, with whom Newton co-wrote Splendors of the Universe: A Practical Guide to Photographing the Night Sky, 1997.